-However, some activities requiring the physical presence of stakeholders (e.g. spectrum auctions or consultations) had to be suspended, or postponed and redesigned to ensure that they could be conducted in a safe and responsible manner.
+However, some activities requiring the physical presence of stakeholders (e.g., spectrum auctions or consultations) had to be suspended, or postponed and redesigned to ensure that they could be conducted in a safe and responsible manner.
 One important regulatory lesson to be taken may be that flexible working conditions that are adjustable to both the NRAs and the sector are important during critical times like pandemics.

-The majority of NRAs have found that they had sufficient regulatory tools (including soft measures and public policy tools) at their disposal to react to the crisis adequately.
+The majority of NRAs, as well as the stakeholders, have found that the NRAs had sufficient regulatory tools (including soft measures and public policy tools) at their disposal to react to the crisis adequately.

 Fortunately, European telecom networks by default are dimensioned for peak-loads; they have proven to be remarkably resilient, withstanding increased network traffic even for extended periods during the strictest lockdowns.
 Although download speeds were occasionally affected by network congestion, major disruptions or lasting outages were not reported.
+BEREC agrees that network congestions should be avoided and a holistic and technologically neutral approach should be maintained in crisis situations.

-During the COVID-19 pandemic, NRAs introduced a close dialogue with their ISPs to monitor the status of their networks which faced an overall traffic increase, on both fixed and mobile networks.
+During the COVID-19 pandemic, NRAs introduced a close dialogue with their ISPs to monitor the status of their networks, which faced an overall traffic increase, on both fixed and mobile networks.
 Therefore, most of the European NRAs (AT, BE, BG, CZ, CY, DE, EL, ES, FI, FR, HR, HU, IE, IT, LV, NL, NO, PL, PT, SK) implemented a regulatory monitoring mechanism with their ISPs to gather information on their networks.
-The frequency of these collecting data processes ranges from once per day to once or several times a week.
+The frequency of these collecting data processes ranges from once per day to once or several times a week23.
 Moreover, 11 NRAs (AT, BE, DE, EL, ES, FR, HR, IE, IT, PL, RO) had close cooperation with representatives from the telecom industry, private stakeholders (e.g., associations) and public institutions (e.g., other national authorities, ministerial departments, Government) to discuss potential cross-cutting issues generated by the pandemic crisis.

-&lt;sup>20 For a more detailed situation in each country, please refer to the periodical reporting on the status of the Internet capacity in light of Covid-19 crisis, published by the BEREC Office
+23 For a more detailed situation in each country, please refer to the periodical reporting on the status of the Internet capacity in light of Covid-19 crisis, published by the BEREC Office

 17 NRAs (AT, BE, BG, DE, DK, EE, ES, FI, FR, HU, IT, NL, PL, PT, RO, SI, SK) also asked ISPs to be notified if traffic management measures needed to be taken, in particular in case of any exceptional traffic management measure according to exception Article 3(3)(c) of Open Internet Regulation.
 In addition, NRAs relayed the Joint Statement to their ISPs that laid out guidance on how ISPs are authorised to apply exceptional traffic management measures to prevent impending network congestion and to mitigate the effects of exceptional or temporary network congestion, always under the condition that equivalent categories of traffic are treated equally.
-Likewise, four NRAs (AT, DE, FI, IT) also published additional guidelines in line with the Open Internet Regulation and the BEREC Open Internet Guidelines in the event of networks being overloaded.
+Likewise, four NRAs (AT24, DE25, FI26, IT27) also published additional guidelines in line with the Open Internet Regulation and the BEREC Open Internet Guidelines in the event of networks being overloaded.